xomaiya/BI_Skoltech_POP/README.md

 fpocket results are all of pockets of protein:
 ![fpocket result](all_pockets.png)

+Such visualization is contained in the file `pockets/fpocket_results/step7_10_PYMOL.sh` and `pockets/fpocket_results/step7_10_VMD.sh`, which can be opened using PyMol and VMD, respectively.

+Each of these pockets is described by a table of the form:

+	Score : 	0.111
+	Druggability Score : 	0.703
+	Number of Alpha Spheres : 	186
+	Total SASA : 	475.239
+	Polar SASA : 	178.163
+	Apolar SASA : 	297.077
+	Volume : 	1650.496
+	Mean local hydrophobic density : 	28.286
+	Mean alpha sphere radius :	3.925
+	Mean alp. sph. solvent access : 	0.473
+	Apolar alpha sphere proportion : 	0.452
+	Hydrophobicity score:	36.286
+	Volume score: 	 4.514
+	Polarity score:	 18
+	Charge score :	 4
+	Proportion of polar atoms: 	41.905
+	Alpha sphere density : 	10.738
+	Cent. of mass - Alpha Sphere max dist: 	26.253 Flexibility : 	0.000

+Of greatest interest are the Druggability Score and Volume.
+In this project, the most interesting pocket was found according to these scores.
+This information is in the file `pockets/fpocket_results/step7_10_info.txt`.

 description_analysis.r allows you to analyze the time series of changes in the volume of the pocket
 ![description_analysis.r](stat_analysis.png)

+Here is the chart for the pocket with the highest Druggability Score.
+As you can see from the graph, the pocket is not always open.
+So it is an allosteric binding site.

 ### Bibliography
 1. https://www.uniprot.org/uniprot/Q9NS75